telnetr4/CowtasticMods/HotkeyHelper/README.txt

 README.TXT

 Plugin Name: HotkeyHelper
-Plugin Version: 0.0.0.1
+Plugin Version: 0.0.1.1
-Supported Game: Cowtastic Cafe v 1.0.0.24 (Windows 10 x86) with BepInEx 5
+Supported Game: Cowtastic Cafe v 1.1.0.0 (Windows 10 x64) with BepInEx 5
 Author: "Telnet"

 Introduction:
-This is a plugin for Cowtastic Cafe v 1.0.0.24 that is powered by the BepInEx 5 framework.
+This is a plugin for Cowtastic Cafe v 1.1.0.0 that is powered by the BepInEx 5 framework.
-This (rough) plugin allows you to control things using your keyboard.
+This plugin allows you to control pouring, milking and resetting/submitting drinks using your keyboard.
 This plugin is intended for use by players who have a basic understanding of modding and are comfortable with installing and configuring BepInEx 5 plugins.

+This mod has optional SKTools compatability.

 Installation:

 1. Make sure you have BepInEx 5 installed on your system.
-If you don't, follow the instructions provided by BepInEx's documentation to install it.
+If you don't, follow the instructions provided by https://github.com/telnetr4/CowtasticMods#install-bepinex
 2. Extract the contents of the archive into the BepInEx/plugins folder in your game's directory.
 3. Launch the game and check if the plugin is working properly.
 4. If the config file telnet.HotkeyHelper.cfg appears in BepInEx/config, that means it's working!
+If it doesn't, check the troubleshooting section.

 Configuration:
 This plugin has configurable settings, located in the BepInEx/config folder.
 You can modify these settings using a text editor like Notepad or Visual Studio Code.